yuyang95/UnmixingDM/README.md

 ### Data

 The selected datasets are open-source, including Chikusei, Whu-OHS, and ARAD.
-Before training the network, please download the dataset (HSI) and crop the HSI into several .MAT files.
+Before training the network, please download the dataset (HSI) and crop the HSI into several MAT files.
 It is recommended that the spatial size should not be larger than 256 x 256.
 If you want to train the network using your own data, please modify the input according to the provided data.

 ### 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
 Input: Oringinal HSIs.